 This GMAT quant practice question is a counting methods problem solving question.
-The concept tested in this question is to find the number of ways some letters from a word can be selected and rearranged with a constraint.
+The concept tested in this question is to find the number of ways a few letters from a word can be selected and rearranged such that the rearrangement adheres to a specified constraint.

-We have to make 4 letter words that start with an 'E' and end with 'R'.
+We have to form a 4-letter words that start with 'E' and ends with 'R'.

 Therefore, in addition to E and R, we have to find two more letters from the remaining 11 letters.

-The second and third positions can either have two different letters or can have both as same letters.
+The second and third positions can either have two different letters or can both be the same letters.

 Case 1: When the two letters are different